dihedron/netcheck/README.md

 ## TODO

-- [ ] Evaluate whether to allow loading of custom trust anchors for TLS validation.
+- [ ] Evaluate whether/how to allow loading of custom trust anchors for TLS validation.